How to Survive Working From Home with Kids

-I tend to get obsessive about things- organization, cleanliness, and since my fourth child, Wine and Lavender, came along- blogging.
+I tend to get obsessive about things- organization, cleanliness, and since this blog, (my fourth child) came along… blogging.
 Working at home with kids isn’t easy and I became so focused on writing and blogging that (as discussed in Confessions of a Work at Home Mom) I started letting my responsibilities at home take a back seat to the blog.

 My family and the way our household runs was suffering as a result.

 I realized that this was not an efficient way to operate.
 The house was a mess, there was almost always a load of dry clothes sitting in the dryer for longer than they should, and it was effecting my health (Breakfast, lunch?
 What’s that?).